obazl/dev_obazl/demos/README.md

 * [flat](namespaces/flat) - demonstrates mapping from flat to hiearchical namespace.
 Makefiles only.
   * `eager`
   * `lazy` - uses `-no-alias-deps` to enable lazy linking.
-* [makefiles](namespaces/makefiles) - a few simple examples exploring use of underscores in names; does not use OBazl.
+* [makefiles](namespaces/makefiles) - a few simple demos exploring use of underscores in names; does not use OBazl.
 * [ns-archive](namespaces/ns-archive) - demonstrates rule `ocaml_ns_archive`: create a namespaced module from a file system tree.
   * `macro` - uses a Bazel macro for demo purposes.
   * `rule` - uses a Bazel rule, `ocaml_ns_archive`.
 Automatically